sanskratipaliwal/Pizza-Sales-Analysis-using-SQL/README.md

 Developed a MySQL database to manage pizza sales data.
 Used JOINs, subqueries, and advanced SQL functions like cumulative sums to analyze sales by product, time period, and customer demographics.
+Documented the analysis process and insights in a detailed report with data-driven recommendations to boost revenue."